-Rhonda Bilodeau is a native Vermont dog trainer who has always had a passion for animals.
+Rhonda Bilodeau is a native Vermont dog trainer servicing Chittenden County.
+Rhonda has always had a passion for animals.
 For the last 11 years she’s been perfecting her training style to train exactly how she’d want someone to train her and her dog.
 She’s seen how many ‘best in the business’ train and has done many in-person and online training and shadow programs.
 This gives her the skill and experience to work with many types of dogs and has helped her decide which direction to go.

 What she’s come away with is a training style that allows almost any person to easily handle their dog under high distractions yet gentle enough for any temperament.
 Her training is also reliable for those that want to bring their dogs anywhere.
+Rhonda can get your shy, over exuberant or aggressive dog to start LISTENING to you!

 The training focuses on a strong sense of communication, changing our dogs mental state from stressed to calm, helping our dogs see the world from a pessimistic view to an optimistic view and shaping free behavior off-leash inside the house and off-leash outside the house to more appropriate interactions with the general public and with our loved ones.
 There is less of an emphasis on obedience and more of an emphasis on the dog being rewarded for choosing good behavior so there is less management needed through their lifetime.
 Rhonda develops a unique communication system that gives nervous and fearful dogs the information they need to thrive and become confident around their triggers and can help remind the overly rambunctious dog of boundaries set in place so they can keep being the happy go lucky lovable dogs we love (just with some impeccable manners).